 The project became an investigation on the journey of oil—the palm oil that is made from palm forests and used in households and commercial kitchens and end up in sewers or recycled.
 I researched the most common brands of cooking oil (palm oil was normally used), collected used cooking oil, and got grease from open pipes that were common in Manila.
 A few dozen saponification experiments later, I had several bars of soap for three types: palm oil (which needed too much caustic soda to saponify that I am actually suspecting of how pure it is, but that’s another story for another project), used palm oil (collected from restaurants), and sewer grease.

-If you ever think of coin this yourself, well, kids, get your tetanus shots ready and make sure you’re suited up properly.
+If you ever think of doing this yourself, well, kids, get your tetanus shots ready and make sure you’re suited up properly.
 Working with used cooking oil was always a surprise.
 The most information I could get was what food the oil was used to fry.
-They always came out different, and even though I used the same molds, there were some instances when the soap actually rose out of them.
+They always came out different, and even though I used the same molds, there were some instances when the soap actually rose out of them, emerging like the spawn of Godzilla.
 There were also times when the soap didn’t look that great, because it was mixed with so many things, including water.

 Layers of different types of fat were in these soaps.
 There was something faintly geological about them, don’t you think?

 I boiled the sewage before turning them into soaps to kill as much bacteria and pathogens as possible.
 (I would still use gloves to handle these, though.)
 It’s both disappointing and fascinating to see them so normal-looking.